ratofkryll/truckers/README.md

 * Attach start and end dates to reservations.
 * Create a user profile that allows users to update their information and see a list of their reservations.

+Please let me know if you have any feedback or questions.g

 ### Tasks

 1. Create a `Truck` model, with the following columns: